jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 #### `newEntry(System.LoggingLevel loggingLevel, LogMessage logMessage, Boolean shouldSave)` → `LogEntryEventBuilder`

-Adds a new instance of LogEntryEventBuilder to Logger&apos;s buffer, if shouldSave == true
+Adds a new instance of LogEntryEventBuilder to Logger&apos;s buffer, when `shouldSave` is `true`

 ##### Parameters